felixiho/fairgoat.com/src/pages/pagination-in-graphql/index.md

 This skips the first two and returns the next 4 items.

+To see the completed code, checkout to branch step3.

+  `git checkout step3`.

-Offset pagination albeit easy to implement, might skip some results in scenerios where new endtries are added to the database during the query.
+Offset pagination albeit easy to implement, might skip some results in scenerios where new entries are added to the database during the query.

 This is where cursor pagination outshines it.